On the effective actions for the spherical charged dust shell in General Relativity: Introduction

 \section{Introduction}

-The theory of spherically-symmetric thin shells plays key role for construction effective non-trivial models for the collapsing gravitating configurations.
-Really, thin shells have been found to have widespread application in different regions of the General Relativity, astrophysics and cosmology for modeling of the extended objects which thickness can be neglected.
+The theory of spherically-symmetric thin shells plays key role for construction of the effective non-trivial models for the collapsing gravitating configurations.
+Thin shells have been found to have widespread application in different areas of the General Relativity, astrophysics and cosmology for modeling of the extended objects which thickness can be neglected.
 For example, they are intensively used for the analysis of the basic problems of a gravitational collapse, including its classical and quantum aspects.
-In astrophysics, extending spherical shells are used for modeling of the supernovas and changing space objects.
-At larger scales, specific configurations of shells have also been considered to construct cosmological models, to analyze phase transitions in the early universe or to describe cosmological voids etc. (see for reviews \cite{AnsRev}).
+In astrophysics, spherical shells are used for modeling of the supernovas and other variable cosmic objects.
+At larger scales, specific configurations of shells have also been considered to construct cosmological models, to analyze phase transitions in the early universe or to describe cosmological voids etc. (see for reviews \cite{ansoldi02,kijowski0}).

-The equations of motion of the spherically-symmetric shells have been obtained in \cite{israel}, the equations of motion of the charged spherical shells have been found in \cite{kuchar,deLaCruz,Chase}.
-The construction of the variational principle, as well as Lagrangian and canonical formalism for these objects were discussed, for example, in \cite{visser}-\cite{hajicek}.
-There are a number of problems here, the most basic of which is the dependence on the choice of the evolution parameter (internal, external, proper).
-It turns out that the selection of the time coordinate affects the choice of the quantization scheme, leading, in general, to the unitarily non-equivalent quantum theories.
+The equations of motion of spherical shells have been obtained in \cite{israel}, the equations of motion of charged spherical shells have been found in \cite{kuchar,deLaCruz,сhase,proszynski}.
+The construction of the variational principle, as well as Lagrangian and canonical formalism for the shells and branes were discussed in \cite{farhi90}-\cite{gladGRG}.

-In the majority of the works the variational principle for shells is constructed in the co-moving frame of reference, or in one of the variants of the freely falling frames of reference.
-In our opinion, the choice of the exterior or interior remote stationary observer in the theory of the gravitating shells is the most natural and corresponds with the real physics.
-The natural Hamiltonian formalism of the neutral self-gravitating shell was considered in \cite{hajicek,dolgov}, where the Hamiltonian of the shell is actually postulated.
+Note that in most of the works mentioned, the variational principle for the shell is constructed based on the general variational principle containing the standard Einstein-Hilbert term, the actions of the substance on the world sheet of the shell and suitable surface terms.
+Subsequent reduction of the action of the shell leads to the action, which is based on gauge fixing and dependent on the choice of the evolution parameter (generally proper time).